jays-codes/msrvcs-demo-saga-kafka-fos/README.md

+Jay's proj repo for Microservices with SpringBoot, Docker, Kubernetes training (by A. Gelenler - udemy)

 Food ordering system application in Udemy course: Microservices: Clean Architecture, DDD, SAGA, Outbox & Kafka

 Implement SAGA, Outbox and CQRS patterns using the 4 Spring boot Java microservices that you will develop using Clean and Hexagonal architecture principles and with DDD.